lmorg/murex/docs/GUIDE.quick-start.md

 ```
 as well as using the `export` statement like with traditional shells. ([read more](commands/export.md))

-Like with global variables, you can force _murex_ to read the environmental
+Like with global variables, you can force Murex to read the environmental
 variable, bypassing and local or global variables of the same name, by also
 using the `$ENV` namespace prefix.

 ### Type Inference

-In general, _murex_ will try to infer the data type of a variable or pipe.
+In general, Murex will try to infer the data type of a variable or pipe.
 It
 can do this by checking the `Content-Type` HTTP header, the file name
 extension or just looking at how that data was constructed (when defined via
 expressions).
 However sometimes you may need to annotate your types.
 [Read more](commands/set.md#type-annotations)